 California Department of Fish and Wildlife (CDFW) is to manage California's diverse fish, wildlife, and plant resources, and the habitats upon which they depend, for their ecological values and for their use and enjoyment by the public.
 The

 Marine Invertebrate Fisheries Management Team conducts ecosystem surveys, fisherman interviews, and laboratory-based ecological research to aid in science-based management of California’s marine invertebrate resources.

 Preferred Experience and Capabilities: This internship requires excellent verbal, written, and organizational skills.
-Experience with MS Office is desired.
-Experience with dissecting and compound microscopes is desired.
-Additionally, the ability to lift 50 pounds and experience with basic construction materials and tools is needed.
-Knowledge of marine invertebrate taxonomy and ecology is a plus.
-Understanding of statistical concepts and methods is also a plus.
+Experience with MS Office and Access Database is desired.
+AAUS research diver certification is beneficial but not required.
+Understanding of statistical concepts and methods is also beneficial.